lachatak/kafka-cli-config-helper/README.md

             name: kafka-certificates
             key: client-certificate
 ```
-- Keystore and/or truststore is already generated, we just need to fetch it from some source by configuring a resolvers
+- Keystore and/or truststore is already generated, we just need to fetch it from some external source by configuring a resolvers
 ```yaml
   keystore:
     binary: